Please note new location: Dog days will be held in the grassy area across from the front of the CUB and next to the new

 Dog Days has become a Gettysburg College tradition - one that the students love and employees alike seem to love.
 The goal is for students to forge connections with members of the College community.

-For the first two weeks of the semester, on Mondays and Wednesdays from 5:15-6:15 p.m. at the east end of the CUB, faculty and staff are invited to bring their dogs for play with students.
+For the first two weeks of the semester, on Mondays and Wednesdays from 5:15-6:15 p.m. across from the CUB and next to the new Dining Hall, faculty and staff are invited to bring their dogs for play with students.
 Students who miss home and their pets are welcome to come by for some real "puppy love" and to get to know the folks who are there.
 Students love seeing the pooches and really like getting to know faculty and staff in a non-stressful environment.

 Students, faculty, and staff: Come on by!